-The duration of hospitalisation differs depending on various patient factors and the stroke severity.
+The duration of hospitalisation for a stroke differs depending on various patient factors and the stroke severity.

-The average length of stay for a stroke patient at Singapore General Hospital (SGH), a member of the SingHealth group, is six days.
+The average length of stay for a stroke patient at Singapore General Hospital (SGH) is

-During the hospitalisation period, you will undergo various tests including brain scans and blood investigations.
+During the hospitalisation period, a stroke patient will undergo various tests including brain scans and blood investigations.

-These will help your doctor to diagnose the type and cause of stroke as well as your stroke risk factors, which in turn will influence your treatment.
+These will help the doctor to diagnose the type and cause of stroke as well as the patient's stroke risk factors, which in turn will influence the patient's treatment.

 Rehabilitation is an important component of care following a stroke.

-This will be tailored to the symptoms and signs you have as a result of the stroke as well as your specific needs.
+This will be tailored to the symptoms and signs the patient has as a result of the stroke as well as specific needs.

-Your rehabilitation may be continued while you are an inpatient in the acute hospital, or you may be transferred to a community hospital for inpatient rehabilitation, or you may be discharged and have outpatient rehabilitation at a centre near your home.
+The patient's rehabilitation may be continued while as an inpatient in the acute hospital, or the patient may be transferred to a community hospital for inpatient rehabilitation, or may be discharged and have outpatient rehabilitation at a centre near the patient's home.

 Stroke recovery is a slow process that takes months.

 Up to 60 per cent of stroke survivors have some residual disability.
 Part of the patient's rehabilitation programme will involve learning how to adapt and cope with these residual deficits.